MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

     |Subscription|The name of the Azure subscription you are using in this lab|
     |Resource group|**az140-11e-RG**|

-    > **Note**: This step will leverage the private DNS zone named **privatelink.wvd.microsoft.com** you created in one of the earlier task.
+    > **Note**: This step will will result in creation of a private DNS zone named **privatelink-global.wvd.microsoft.com**.

 1. On the **Tags** tab of the **Create a private endpoint** page, select **Next : Review + create**.
 1. On the **Review + create** tab the **Create a private endpoint** page, select **Create**.

     > **Note**: Do not wait for the deployment to complete but instead proceed to the next task.
 The deployment might take about 1 minute.

-    > **Note**: You would need to a create private endpoint for the feed sub-resource for each workspace you want to use with Private Link.
+    > **Note**: You would need to a create private endpoint for the global sub-resource for each workspace you want to use with Private Link.

     > **Note**: For the network changes to take effect, you need to restart the session hosts in the target host pool.